usuaero/Pylot/docs/source/creating_input_files.md

 >
 >**"reference" : dict, optional**
 >>Specifies the reference lengths and areas used to redimensionalize coefficients.
 If the aircraft is to be modelled using MachUpX, all or none of these may be specified.
 If the aircraft is to be modelled using a set of linearized coefficients, at least two of these must be given, from which the third will be calculated, if not provided.
 It is assumed area = longitudinal_length * lateral_length.
+>>
+>>For the linearized aerodynamic model, this is also used to describe the steady, level, trim state of the aircraft at which the aerodynamic coefficients and derivatives were determined.
 >
 >>**"area" : float**
 >>>The reference area.